Peter the Hermit

-Peter the Hermit (c.
-1050 – 8 July 1115 or 1131), also known as Little Peter, Peter of Amiens (Pierre d'Amiens) or Peter of Achères (Pierre d'Achères), was a Roman Catholic priest of Amiens and a key figure during the military expedition from France to Jerusalem in 1096 known as the People's Crusade.
-Amongst Jews he is best remembered for the massacres of Jews that occurred under his leadership and the precedent they set for subsequent Crusades.
+Peter the Hermit (Pierre l'Ermite; c.
+1050 – 8 July 1115 or 1131), also known as Little Peter (Petit Pierre), Peter of Amiens (Pierre d'Amiens), or Peter of Achères (Pierre d'Achères), was a Roman Catholic priest of Amiens and a key figure during the military expedition from France to Jerusalem in 1096 known as the People's Crusade.
+Amongst Jews he is identified with the Rhineland massacres that occurred during his leadership and the precedent they set for subsequent Crusades.
 He has sometimes been called "Blessed" Peter the Hermit, although he has not been beatified in the Catholic Church.

+After leading his followers through Europe, Peter's armies were almost entirely annihilated by the Seljuk Turks, forcing him to winter in Constantinople and join up with the Prince's Crusade.
+After that, he continued to have a leadership role in varying degrees of significance as the Crusaders invaded the Levant and took Jerusalem.

 Family

 He is called Pierre l'Ermite in French.
-The structure of this name in French, unlike its English translation, has led some francophone scholars to treat l'Ermite as a surname rather than a title.
+The structure of this name in French, unlike its English translation, has led some Francophone scholars to treat l'Ermite as a surname rather than a title.

-According to some authors, Peter was born around 1050, the son of Renauld L'Ermite of Auvergne and his wife Alide Montaigu, de Picardie.
+According to some authors, Peter was born around 1050, the son of Renauld L'Ermite of Auvergne and his wife Alide Montaigu of Picardie.
 Others claim he was a member of the L'Hermite family of Auvergne in the Netherlands.
 These claims are disputed by still other authors, who argue that no evidence can confirm that "the Hermit" was an actual surname, and that surnames did not develop until after his time.